-You can use the Color EQ (hue, saturation, and brightness) tool to adjust overall colors in an image or each color individually.
+You can use the Color EQ (hue, saturation, contrast, and brightness) tool to adjust overall colors in an image or each color individually.
 The advanced tools can subtly fine-tune and enhance colors, or completely change individual colors in an image.

 Color EQ is useful for changing a single color in an image.
 If you have an image with a yellow car, you can use the Saturation tab to saturate the yellow, or use the Brightness tab to brighten the yellow.
 In the Hue tab, you can change the color of the car from yellow to pink.
+In the Contrast tab, you can adjust the contrast of the yellow and use the Balance slider to target the brightness range for that contrast adjustment.